Home > Services > e-Invoice System in 2024

 Once generated, an e-invoice can be cancelled within 24 hours from the time of generation.
 After 24 hours, an e-invoice cannot be cancelled.
 Once cancelled, you cannot use the same document number or invoice number to generate a new e-invoice.
 You need to create a new invoice with a unique document number and report the same for e-invoice generation. e-Invoice cancellation can be done only through the e-invoice official portal.

 Also, if there is any mistake or incorrect entry in the e-invoice, there is no option to modify or edit the e-invoice.
 The only option is to cancel it within 24 hours from the generation time.
-Once cancelled, you must report a new invoice with a new document number and generate a fresh e invoice.
+Once cancelled, you must report a new invoice with a new document number and generate a fresh GST e invoice.

 Further, there is no option to partially cancel the e-invoices once generated.
 The only option is to fully cancel the e-invoice within 24 hours from the time of generation.